davidn/dbaas/ui/README.md

 make
 ```

-You can ignore any error from the make (requires uglifyjs - we do not require the min version for building)
+You can ignore any error from the make (requires uglifyjs - we do not require the min version for running)

-cd bower_components/angular-ui-bootstrap/
-node install
-grunt build